jantonioavalos/jantonioavalos/src/content/posts/portfolio-video-center.md

 When using the platform, they normally are at:

-- The laboratory, in a test bench with the equipment connected.
+- **The laboratory,** in a test bench with the equipment connected.
 At the middle of an issue to solve.
-- Own desk, working on a Bill of materials or supply catalogs.
+- **At a desk,** working on a Bill of materials or supply catalogs.

 ## Business goals

 - Redesign the findability so customers could get to the correct video, increasing the time on page.
 - Give accurate suggestions, reflected on a higher click rate in the suggestions section.
-Also higher bounce rate in transitory pages.
+- Reduce the bounce rate during a video search.

 ## Team & responsibilities